MicrosoftDocs/power-platform/power-platform/guidance/coe/nurture-components.md

 A page inside the Nurture apps - Admin app that the Solution Assessment admin uses to enter or update the questions, answers, and categories that are listed in the apps.

-**Permission**: Share this app with the Solution Assessment admins - this can be your CoE or Power Platform adoption lead.
+**Permission**: Share this app with the Solution Assessment admins—this can be your CoE or Power Platform adoption lead.

 **Prerequisite**: This app uses Microsoft Dataverse.
-If you've installed this solution in a Production environment, end users need to have a Per User license, or the app needs to be assigned a Per App license, or the environment needs to be covered by pay-as-you-go.
+If you've installed this solution in a production environment, end users need to have a Per User license, or the app needs to be assigned a Per App license, or the environment needs to be covered by pay-as-you-go.

 ![Maker Journey Admin app.](media/MakerJourneyAdminApp.png "Maker Journey Admin app")